1,000+ Opportunities

 Application Portal Launched The application portal will be available for households to apply for home energy rebates following DOE approval and receipt of funds.

-Based on current listing details, eligibility includes: Individual Kentucky homeowners; maximum amounts doubled for low-income households.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individual Kentucky homeowners; maximum amounts doubled for low-income households.
+Confirm the full requirements in the official notice before applying.

 Home Electrification and Appliances Rebates (HEAR) is a program from the Kentucky Office of Energy Policy that provides rebates to Kentucky households for energy efficiency improvements, including appliance and HVAC upgrades, insulation, air sealing, and electrical panel and wiring improvements.
 Funded through the federal Inflation Reduction Act and administered by the Kentucky Energy and Environment Cabinet, the program prioritizes low-to-moderate-income households who need extra support for home improvements.
 The goal is to reduce household energy burdens, lower utility bills, and support Governor Beshear's Better Kentucky Plan by creating jobs through a network of Kentucky-qualified contractors.
 The program is not yet available; households interested in applying should monitor the official Kentucky Energy Rebates website for launch announcements.